Behind the Lines 2017: The Three-Ring Circus

 Museum of Australian Democracy at Old Parliament House, Canberra | Nov 2017-Oct 2018; Touring 2017-2018

 About the exhibition:

-Behind the Lines 2017: The Three Ring Circus showcases the year’s best political cartoons, highlighting themes of freedom of the press and democracy in action, and features work from John Shakespeare, David Rowe, Michael Leunig, Cathy Wilcox and Mark Knight, among others.
+The exhibition showcases the year’s best political cartoons, highlighting themes of freedom of the press and democracy in action, and features work from John Shakespeare, David Rowe, Michael Leunig, Cathy Wilcox and Mark Knight, among others.